 The official residence of the British Monarchy in Scotland.
 The impressive entrance courtyard and Palace dominate the scene including the Queens Gallery next door.

 The modernist Scottish Parliament is home to the devolved national government.
 Immediately adjacent the Palace, the architectural juxtaposition is stark!

 Arthur’s seat is the dramatic volcanic ‘plug’ mountain that can be seen from all corners of the city.
-If open, we will drive round Queens Drive which circumnavigates Arthur’s seat that offers fantastic views over and beyond Edinburgh.
+If open, we will drive round Queens Drive that circumnavigates Arthur’s seat that offers fantastic views over and beyond Edinburgh.